Laser communication in space: 1991–2000

-2001-2010
+2001–2010

 In November 2001, the world's first laser intersatellite link was achieved in space by the European Space Agency (ESA) satellite Artemis, providing an optical data transmission link with the CNES Earth observation satellite SPOT 4.
 Achieving 50 Mbps across 40000 km, the distance of a LEO-GEO link.
-Since 2005, ARTEMIS has been relaying two-way optical signals from KIRARI, the Japanese Optical Intersatellite Communications Engineering Test Satellite.
+Since 2005, ARTEMIS has been relaying two-way optical signals from Kirari, the Japanese Optical Inter-orbit Communications Engineering Test Satellite.

 In May 2005, a two-way distance record for communication was set by the Mercury laser altimeter instrument aboard the MESSENGER spacecraft.
 This diode-pumped infrared neodymium laser, designed as a laser altimeter for a Mercury orbit mission, was able to communicate across a distance of 24000000 km, as the craft neared Earth on a fly-by.

 In 2006, Japan carried out the first LEO-to-ground laser-communication downlink from JAXA's OICETS LEO satellite and NICT's optical ground station.

 In 2008, the ESA used laser communication technology designed to transmit 1.8 Gbit/s across 40000 km, the distance of a LEO-GEO link.
 Such a terminal was successfully tested during an in-orbit verification using the German radar satellite TerraSAR-X and the American Near Field Infrared Experiment (NFire) satellite.
 The two Laser Communication Terminals (LCT) used during these tests were built by the German company Tesat-Spacecom, in cooperation with the German Aerospace Center (DLR).